apisnetworks/rbenv-usergems/README.markdown

 ## Usage

-Just use rbenv commands and install gems as you normally would.
-A gem directory is created for each of your rubies.
+Use rbenv commands and install gems as you normally would.
+Instead of using 'rbenv rehash', use 'rbenv usergems-rehash'.

+A gem directory is created for each of your rubies under ~/.rbenv-usergems.

     ~/.rbenv-usergems
       shims